 I leave it in the oven for about 10 to 15 minutes and then remove it from the oven.
 Quick tip: Learn from my burn scars and don’t use your bare hands to remove it.

-After removing it from the oven, I wait for it to be cool enough to touch.
-Then, I open it and split it lengthwise.
+After removing it from the oven, I let it cool at room temperature.
+Then, I open it and split it lengthwise with a sharp knife.
 Using a fork, I begin pulling the meat of the sweet potato away from the skin.
 Then, put the pulp into a bowl and season it.
-Discard the skin.

 March 2018 Update:

-Over the years, I have been asked several questions about the baked sweet potatoes.
-Here are the answers to some of the FAQ about baking sweet potatoes:
+Over the years, I have been asked several questions about the baked sweet potatoes, so here are some answers to FAQ about baking sweet potatoes:

 Sweet Potato FAQs